 National Automated Clearing House or NACH is a payment system that aims to clear high-volume transactions from one bank to another that are recurring and happen at regular intervals.

 An improvement to the Electronic Clearing System(ECS), NACH enables same-day setting up while ECS easily takes days together just to get started.
 The electronic/online counterpart e-NACH takes consent from the user to debit a set amount periodically and is a faster alternative as compared to ECH.

 e-NACH and e-Mandates have the same functionalities- facilitating automation of recurring payments.
 While e-NACH is a standard managed by NPCI, e-mandates are taken care of by individual banks.
-Offline mandates could take at least 21 days for processing and requires a physical mandate form to set-up.
-On the other hand, a user can set-up e-mandates, the online counterpart, in real-time through net banking services of the bank.
+Offline mandates could take at least 21 days for processing and requires a physical mandate form to set up.
+On the other hand, a user can set up e-mandates, the online counterpart, in real-time through the net banking services of the bank.

 What are the Economics for Different Bank Transfer Methods?

 Now that the different kinds of bank transfers, let’s understand the charges involved for each method and draw a comparative study.

 As of January 2019, RBI has instructed banks to not levy charges on online NEFT to encourage digital transactions.
 On the other hand, banks like HDFC have the following charges levied if a user initiates a NEFT transfer via a physical branch instead of an online money transfer.

 - Upto ₹1,00,000 → ₹2 + Applicable GST

 - Above ₹1,00,000 → ₹10 + Applicable GST

 These charges are purely for the sending bank to earn as a fee for their services that they provide to their customers, while the recipient bank will not debit anything from the owner’s bank account.